 Unbundled Legal Services

-Our students can assist with discrete legal tasks such as drafting court documents or separation agreements, conducting legal research, and providing written legal opinions or mediation briefs.
+Our students can assist with discrete legal tasks such as drafting court documents or separation agreements, preparing humanitarian and compassionate (H&C) submissions, conducting legal research, and providing written legal opinions or mediation briefs.

 Rise provides a drop-in self-help centre to clients and non-clients, available during our office hours (Monday – Friday, 9:00am – 4:00pm, excluding statutory holidays), equipped with a desktop computer, wireless internet, and a small (but growing) library of legal texts and printed resources.
 A brief list of online resources is available here.